AbhiAva/aws-deepracer-workshops/README.md

 **Important to note** that once you have started training a model using a particular agent (car), the settings of the agent remains with the model, even if you go and change the agent in the Garage.
 Thus changes to your agents will not affect your existing models, but will only affect future models that you start training.

-# Section 2: Competing in the AWS DeepRacer League

-## 2.1 2020 AWS DeepRacer League

-The League is back in 2020, so start training your models and taking part in warm-up races usch as the [AWS Innovate DeepRacer race](http://bit.ly/DeepRacerInnovate20).
-In 2020 you can look forward to more in-person races at selected AWS Summits, and more virtual races in the AWS DeepRacer service in the AWS console.
-We will also introduce two new race formats, object avoidance, and head-to-head racing, in addition to the 2019 time-trial format.

-Once you have a trained model, you can  submit it to any open race in the [console](https://console.aws.amazon.com/deepracer/home?region=us-east-1#leaderboards) or [community race](http://bit.ly/CreateVirtualRace) that you have access too.
-Your model will then be evaluated by the AWS DeepRacer service on the indicated competition track.
-After your model has been evaluated you will see your standing update if your lap time was better than your prior submission.

-# Section 3: Model training and improving your model
+# Section 2: Model training and improving your model

-## 3.1: While your model is training
+## 2.1: While your model is training

 After you have clicked create model in section 1 step 4, your model will start training and you should see the following: